ministryofjustice/prisoner-offender-search/README.md

 ### Running

 `localstack` is used to emulate the AWS SQS and Elastic Search service.
-Any commands in `localstack/setup-sns.sh` and `localstack/setup-es.sh` will be run when `localstack` starts, so this contains commands to create the appropriate queues.
-Localstack listens on two main ports: 4566 for sns and sqs and 4571 for elasticsearch.
+Any commands in `localstack/setup-es.sh` will be run when `localstack` starts, so this contains commands to create the appropriate queues.
+Localstack listens on port 4566.

 Unfortunately localstack needs to be started differently depending on whether you are going to run prisoner offender search in a Docker container, or in IntelliJ and in tests.
 If running search in Docker, `ES_HOSTNAME` needs to be set